JereKuusela/valheim-upgrade_world/publish/README.md

 - Completely regenerate Mistlands (with new or legacy content).
 - Remove any object from the game world.
 - Generate the whole world without having to physically go anywhere.
-- Explore/hide parts of the map (unfortunately only for the current character).

 # Manual Installation: